Senior Citizen Savings Scheme (SCSS)

 Senior Citizen Savings Scheme (SCSS) was introduced in the year 2004 for the benefit of the elderly individuals.
-The interest rate on the investment is almost identical to the interest paid by the banks on Fixed Deposits.
+The interest rate on the investment is higher as compared to the interest paid by the banks on Fixed Deposits.
 But unlike Fixed Deposits, SCSS is eligible for Tax Deduction U/S 80C on Investment up to Rs 1,50,000/-.

 SCSS Account can be opened in Post Offices or any designated branch of 24 Nationalised Bank and One Private Bank (ICICI Bank).